Mario: Legacy

 Mario's legacy is recognized by Guinness World Records, who awarded the Nintendo mascot, and the series of platform games he has appeared in, seven world records in the Guinness World Records: Gamer's Edition 2008.
 These records include "Best Selling Video Game Series of All Time", "First Movie Based on an Existing Video Game", and "Most Prolific Video Game Character", with Mario appearing in 116 original games.
-In 2009, Guinness World Records listed him as the second most recognizable video game character in the United States, recognized by 93% of the population, second only to Pac-Man who was recognized by 94% of the population.
+In 2009, Guinness World Records listed him as the second most recognizable video game character in the United States, recognized by 93 percent of the population, second only to Pac-Man, who was recognized by 94 percent of the population.
 In 2011, readers of Guinness World Records Gamer's Edition voted Mario as the top video game character of all time.
+In 2018, Charles Martinet, voice actor of Mario, received the Guinness World Record for most video game voice-over performances as the same character.

 Mario appeared in the 2016 Summer Olympics closing ceremony to promote the 2020 Summer Olympics in Tokyo.
-In a pre-recorded video, the prime minister Shinzō Abe became Mario to use a Warp Pipe planted by Doraemon from Shibuya Crossing to Maracanã Stadium.
+In a pre-recorded video, the prime minister Shinzo Abe became Mario to use a Warp pipe planted by Doraemon from Shibuya Crossing to Maracanã Stadium.
 Abe then appeared dressed as Mario in an oversized Warp Pipe in the middle of the stadium.
+This segment was favorably well received as playful and tasteful in Japan, resulting in giving Abe the nickname "Abe-Mario".

-Mario Day (previously known as National Mario Day) is celebrated on March 10, as when that date is presented as Mar 10 it resembles "Mario".
-Since 2016, the day was officially observed by Nintendo, and celebrates this day annually by promoting Mario games and holding Mario-related events.
+Mario Day is celebrated on March 10, as when that date is presented as Mar 10 it resembles the word "Mario".
+Since 2016 the day has been officially observed by Nintendo, who celebrates the day annually by promoting Mario games and holding Mario-related events.
+In March 2018, Google Maps collaborated with Nintendo for the celebration of Mario Day.
+By tapping on a yellow ?
+Block, the navigation arrow changes into Mario, who drives his Pipe Frame kart from the Mario Kart series.
+In March 2024, American actor Gaten Matarazzo teamed up with Nintendo to celebrate that year's Mario Day.

+A Mario balloon is to be featured as part of the 2025 Macy's Thanksgiving Day Parade.
+Designed in a pose reminiscent to how he flies in Super Mario Galaxy, Nintendo of America's EVP of revenue, marketing, and consumer experience Devon Pritchard stated that the decision for Mario to join the parade was "to honour the 40th anniversary of Super Mario Bros.".